 - 3 lbs Pork tenderloin usually comes in 2 smaller pieces equaling apx 3 pounds

-- 2 tsp garlic powder feel free to use your favorite dry rub blend
+- 2 teaspoon garlic powder feel free to use your favorite dry rub blend

 - 2 tsp paprika